-the percentage of private sector firms with over 5,000 employees having instituted written policies (83 percent).
+Through analysis of responses to the "Preliminary Questions" portion of the survey, some interesting facts were established.
+A large majority--81 percent--of responding jurisdictions have instituted written policies concerning drug use in the workplace.
+This figure is nearly identical to the percentage of private sector firms with over 5.000 employees having instituted written policies (83 percent).
 More specifically, 91 percent of States, 85 percent of cities, and 71 percent of counties have established written policies.
 In addition, a substantial majority--73 percent--of responding jurisdictions offer their workforce some type of employee assistance program (EAP) for drug problems.
 This figure is not substantially lower than the percentage of private sector firms with over 5,000 employees administering employee assistance programs (83.0 percent), nor was there significant variance among the types of jurisdictions.
-Seventythree percent of States, 78 percent of cities, and 69 percent of counties reported administering an EAP.
+Seventy-three percent of States, 78 percent of cities, and 69 percent of counties reported administering an EAP.

 The interest in addressing the problem of drug abuse in the workplace reflected by the above results was confirmed by data on the status of drug testing programs.
 Overall, 53 percent of jurisdictions operated some form of applicant/employee drug testing program, while another 26 percent reported contemplating the establishment of a program within the next 12 months.
-Thus, although the figure for current public sector testing is significantly20 lower than the percentage of private sector firms with over 5,000 employees operating drug testing programs (68 percent), when those contemplating initiation of such testing in the near future are added, the total exceeds the private sector figure by 20 percent (88 percent).
+Thus, although the figure for current public sector testing is significantly $\underline{20}$ lower than the percentage of private sector firms with over 5,000 employees operating drug testing programs (68 percent), when those contemplating initiation of such testing in the near future are added, the total exceeds the private sector figure by 20 percent (88 percent).

-As can be seen in Figure 4, a majority of States and cities responding to the survey, as well as nearly 40 percent of responding counties, operate a drug testing program.
+As can be seen in Figure 1, a majority of States and cities responding to the survey, as well as nearly 40 percent of responding counties, operate a drug testing program.
 Fifty-six percent of responding States reported operation of a drug testing program.
 Furthermore, approximately 26 percent reported that they were contemplating institution of a testing program.
-Only 17 percent were neither operating or considering operation of a testing program.
+Only 17 percent were neither operating nor considering operation of a testing program.